FENECON Industrial XL Operating Instructions

 Nevertheless, handling the product may pose a risk to people and/or the environment.

-• Do not enter the danger zone.
+• Do not enter the zone of danger.

 • Only authorized personnel are permitted to enter hazardous areas.